philipperemy/deep-speaker/README.md

 Deep Speaker: an End-to-End Neural Speaker Embedding System https://arxiv.org/pdf/1705.02304.pdf

-This is the first version (v1) that works correctly with a dataset of ~110 speakers and a smaller model (~100k parameters).
+This is the current version that works correctly with a dataset of ~110 speakers and a smaller model (~100k parameters).

+The bigger dataset and model impl can be found here: [/v3](v3).
+It's still a work in progress (not stable).

 ## Get Started